Rylane: Ringfort

 A ringfort was depicted on 1842 and 1904 OS 6-inch maps as hachured circular enclosure (diam. c.
 40m), truncated on the northeast side by roadway, with external fosse (ENE->N) shown on 1904 OS 6-inch map; on 1938 OS 6-inch map as hachured raised area (diam. c.
 40m) with external fosse, entrance to the southeast.
-Two ramparts with intermediate fosse and entrance to the southeast (Wth 24 feet) were recorded by Hartnett (1939, 85).
+Two ramparts with intermediate fosse and entrance to the southeast (Width 24 feet) were recorded by Hartnett (1939, 85).
 According to local information leveled late 1970s.

 Transport

 Rylane is served by a single Bus Éireann bus service daily, which is timed to get commuters and school children into Cork in the morning and back in the evening.
-There is also a twice weekly bus service to Macroom.
+There is also a twice-weekly bus service to Macroom.
 The nearest railway station is Millstreet railway station on the Mallow–Tralee line, 20 km away.